 To equip nurses, doctors, and paramedical staff with relevant skills and knowledge in the management of critically ill patients, AKU faculty has introduced interactive workshops on topics relevant to critical care management.

-The graduates of the workshop are also eligible for a Bedside Mentorship Programme where they are encouraged to discuss their patients with AKU consultants thus leading to an ongoing learning process and mentoring from AKU faculty.
+The graduates of the workshop are also eligible for a Bedside Mentorship Programme where they are encouraged to discuss their patients with AKU consultants which leads to an ongoing learning process and mentoring from AKU faculty.

 The Aga Khan University's Tele-ICU Project offers online, flexible, and free-of-cost courses with CME credits for the capacity development of differentiated healthcare staff.

-These courses are aimed to building the capacity of physicians, nurses, and paramedics around critical care, prone positioning, and HDU patient management.
+These courses are aimed to build the capacity of physicians, nurses, and paramedics around critical care, prone positioning, and HDU patient management.

-To date, AKU has provided approximately 1000 candidates with the advanced skills and knowledge they need for saving lives.
+To date, AKU has provided approximately 1600+ candidates with the advanced skills and knowledge they need for saving lives through online LMS courses.

 Altogether, the Tele-ICU Team has trained 21000+ participants through various educational interventions that will help physicians enhance the treatment of critically ill patients.